spilgames/glue/README.md

-# Glue
-## Generic HTML5 engine and abstraction layer
+##Glue Game Engine

-Copyright © 2013 - SpilGames
+Copyright (C) 2013, Jeroen Reurings - SpilGames

-License:
+All rights reserved.

+License
+BSD 3-Clause License
 https://github.com/spilgames/5-glue-engine/blob/master/LICENSE

 ### What is Glue?

-Glue is an abstraction module between HTML5 games and HTML5 engines.
-In addition to that Glue is also an engine by itself.
-Glue offers a game API that can be used to create HTML5 games.
-The implementation of this API can differ.
-To provide the functionality, Glue can delegates tasks to open source HTML5 engines by using engine adapters.Currently the API has an adapter for MelonJS.
-More adapters will be added as Glue evolves.
+Glue is a Canvas based JavaScript game engine.
+Glue offers a game API that can be used to create JavasScript games.
+To provide her functionality, Glue uses component based game modules, and can also delegate specific tasks to other open source software.

-#### Glue modules

-The Glue API also provides access to a SpilGames adapter which offers Glue modules created by SpilGames.
-Currently we have the following Glue modules available:
-- Audio51: Provides a way to play audio on multiple devices
-- Sugar: Provides utility functions to enhance the use of JavaScript